 Route your tours efficiently and avoid one-off international appearances and promo.
 Promo can often be done via video call or phone.
 If you're lucky enough to be flown first class, consider turning it down on the grounds of being way more carbon intensive than flying economy.
-Use the Ecolibrium Travel Carbon Calculator to monitor the emissions of your travel choices with the opportunity to efficiently offset.
+Download the Ecolibrium app to monitor the emissions of your travel choices with the opportunity to efficiently offset.